Floer field theory for coprime rank and degree: Central curvature connections

-denote the commutator subgroup of $G$.
 In particular, $[U(r),U(r)] = SU(r)$.
 More generally, $G_0$ is the subgroup whose Lie algebra equals to the semisimple part $[\g,\g]$ of the Lie algebra $\g$. \item {\rm (Determinant homomorphism)} The group homomorphism $G \to G/G_0$ induces for any principal $G$-bundle $P$ a principal $G/G_0$-bundle

 In the special case $G = U(r)$ the bundle $\det(P)$ is the principal $U(1)$-bundle induced by the determinant $\det: U(r) \to U(1)$. \item {\rm (Determinant of a connection)} The homomorphism of Lie algebras